-• continued payment of her annual base salary as of immediately before her termination (or if the termination is due to a resignation for good reason based on a material reduction in base salary, then as of immediately before such reduction) for six months following her termination date; and

-• reimbursement for the premium costs to continue health coverage under COBRA, or taxable monthly payments in lieu thereof equal to such premium costs, in either case, for up to six months following her termination date.
+- continued payment of her annual base salary as of immediately before her termination (or if the termination is due to a resignation for good reason based on a material reduction in base salary, then as of immediately before such reduction) for six months following her termination date; and - reimbursement for the premium costs to continue health coverage under COBRA, or taxable monthly payments in lieu thereof equal to such premium costs, in either case, for up to six months following her termination date.

-The receipt of the payments and benefits above is expected to be conditioned on Ms. Joh timely signing and not revoking a release of claims, complying with her confidentiality agreement, and resigning from all officer and director positions with us.
+The receipt of the payments and benefits above is conditioned on Ms. Joh timely signing and not revoking a release of claims, complying with her confidentiality agreement, and resigning from all officer and director positions with us.

 In addition, if any of the payments or benefits provided for under Ms. Joh's employment agreement or otherwise payable to Ms. Joh would constitute "parachute payments" within the meaning of Section 280G of the Code and would be subject to the related excise tax, she would be entitled to receive either full payment of such payments and benefits or such lesser amount that would result in no portion of the payments and benefits being subject to the excise tax, whichever results in the greater amount of after-tax benefits to her.
 Ms. Joh's employment agreement does not require us to provide any tax gross-up payments to her.
-Ms. Joh's employment agreement terminated on her employment termination date.